Article

 8. Allow mixture to cool.

-9. Spoon the mixture into pie crust.
+9. Spoon the mixture into the pie crust.

 10. Refrigerate for at least 2 hours before serving.